 The Site Basics

 Comments function still works.
-So does the drop-down menu for the comics.
 All in all, the layout still looks the same.
 If this was the German site, I could even tell you that the shop still works.
 Much to my own surprise.
 Maybe I should disable cookies as well?
-What doesn’t work (or show, for that matter) is the bookmark menu on the comics pages.
-If you’ve always missed one of those here, well, you know what to do, right?

-PW has a new ad code that coircumvents ad blockers.
+PW’s ad code circumvents ad blockers.
 Or so it claims.
 I only know about Noscript, and, yes, the ad still shows.
 That’s good because if it didn’t, that would screw with my layout.
-(It used to, anyway.)

 The Shiny Stuff